 Noted by The Wall Street Journal for her “opulent, Wagner-scaled soprano” and acclaimed by The New York Times as the “lustrous, commanding soprano,” Felicia Moore is recognized by Opera News as “a genuine jugendliche dramatische soprano of exciting potential (and present accomplishment).”
 She is a powerful and innovative artist having made music in partnership with Alan Gilbert, Anne Manson, Sir Donald Runnicles, Ken-David Masur, Yannick Nézet-Séguin, Susanna Mälkki, Rafael Payare, Speranza Scappucci, Alexander Shelley, Evan Rogister, Gary Thor Wedow, Ryan Wigglesworth, and Brian Zeger among others.

-Highlights of the 2023-24 season include a debut at Deutsche Oper Berlin in the company’s first revival of Stefan Herheim’s Ring Cycle with performances led both by Sir Donald Runnicles and Nicholas Carter; she appears in Die Walküre as Gerhilde, while covering Sieglinde, and bows in Götterdämmerung as the Third Norn and Gutrune.
-Other appearances include a Metropolitan Opera company premiere of Anthony Davis’ groundbreaking and influential opera, X: The Life and Times of Malcolm X in a new production by the theater luminary and Tony-nominated director of Slave Play, Robert O’Hara, and a revival of Nabucco under the baton of Daniele Callegari.
-Felicia Moore is welcomed by the American Symphony Orchestra for Schoenberg’s Gurre-Lieder at Carnegie Hall under the direction of Leon Botstein, and she returns to the Lakes Area Music Festival for the “Liebestod” from Wagner’s Tristan und Isolde with Music Director Christian Reif.
+Felicia Moore made her debut last season at Deutsche Oper Berlin in the company’s first revival of Stefan Herheim’s Ring Cycle with performances led both by Sir Donald Runnicles and Nicholas Carter, appearing in Die Walküre as Gerhilde, while covering Sieglinde, and bowing in Götterdämmerung as the Third Norn and Gutrune.
+Other appearances included participating in a Metropolitan Opera company premiere of Anthony Davis’ groundbreaking and influential opera, X: The Life and Times of Malcolm X in a new production by the theater luminary and Tony-nominated director of Slave Play, Robert O’Hara, and a revival of Nabucco under the baton of Daniele Callegari.
+She was welcomed by the American Symphony Orchestra for Schoenberg’s Gurre-Lieder at Carnegie Hall under the direction of Leon Botstein and returned to the Lakes Area Music Festival for the “Liebestod” from Wagner’s Tristan und Isolde with Music Director Christian Reif.

 Recent Metropolitan Opera engagements include Lady Macbeth of Mtsensk conducted by Keri-Lynn Wilson, The Magic Flute under Dame Jane Glover, and Elektra led by Sir Donald Runnicles.
 Felicia Moore made role debuts as Sieglinde in Die Walküre with New Orleans Opera, as Senta in Der fliegende Holländer with Opera Maine, and in the title role of Ariadne auf Naxos with the Lakes Area Music Festival.